Federal Carbon Tax

 April 1, 2023 - March 31, 2024 $65 $3.327

 No, the Federal Carbon Tax is not a Direct Energy Tax.
 All Albertans will pay the tax no matter who their provider is.
-However, Albertans will be eligible for a Federal Carbon Tax Rebate administered through the income tax system as a Climate Action Incentive payment.
+However, Albertans will be eligible for a Canada Carbon Rebate (previously known as the Climate action incentive payment) which is administered through the income tax system.

 You will continue to see this charge in the Distributor and Government Charges section on your natural gas bill as "Federal Carbon Tax."